futoin/specs/draft/ftn8.2_master_auth.md

 ## 3.1.
 Message authentication

-Provide Master key based authentication to Executor.
+Provide Master Secret based authentication to Executor.

 It is designed the way when MAC secret is always kept inside AuthService to minimize risk of exposure.